 - Common cold

-Many infection control measures are already undertaken by Australian child care services, with the National Quality Framework incorporating a range of standards for services to uphold, including a number of National Law and National Regulation requirements.
-Further to this, in the National Quality Standard, Quality Area 2 is dedicated to Children’s Health and Safety.
+Many infection control measures are already undertaken by Australian early childhood services, with the National Quality Framework incorporating a range of standards for services to uphold, including a number of National Law and National Regulation requirements.
+Further to this, in the National Quality Standard (NQS), Quality Area 2 is dedicated to Children’s Health and Safety.
 These practices covering health, hygiene, illness, food safety and risk assessment have gone a long way to help centres reduce outbreaks of COVID-19 during the current pandemic.

-The way centres manages infection should be documented for clarity and included in Quality Improvement Plans.
-Increased attention to infection prevention practices along with additional policies around illness and hygiene can help early childhood services when it comes to the National Quality Standard, while continuing to provide a safe space for children to be cared for and learn.
+The way early learning services manage infection should be documented for clarity and included in Quality Improvement Plans.
+Increased attention to infection prevention practices along with additional policies around illness and hygiene can help early childhood services when it comes to the NQS, while continuing to provide a safe space for children to be cared for and learn.

 Practical infection control strategies

-These practical strategies will help your service and its community to avoid infection and illness, keeping everyone safe and well when early learning centres are back in operation.
+The following practical strategies will help your centre and its community to avoid infection and illness, keeping everyone safe and well when all early learning centres are back in operation.